KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

   8\.5\.
 Optional step: if using Albedo E, place a Parametric Transformer to prevent the elevator from ascending to make refreshing the construct easier.
 When its time to place the next stove, retrieve the Parametric Transformer to gain more height from elevation.
   9\.
 Repeat steps 1\-8.
 This means the party will continually ascend as they place more and more floating stoves higher and higher.
 This is limited by the number of stoves in your inventory.

-  Note that when the team is waiting on a construct in step 8, the construct used must be Albedo flower because others are not aimable and/or are not instantly replacable.
+  Note that when the team is waiting on a construct in step 8, the construct used must be Albedo flower because others are not aimable and/or are not instantly replaceable.
 Aim it straight down at the stove, from the edge of the flower.
 Misplacing the flower position on the stove can mean party members will fall down.
 This does mean that with more party members, the player placing the flower must be more precise.
 Alternatively, the non Albedo party members could float while the flower is being replaced through Venti E as an example, and landing on the new flower afterwards.

 Singleplayer: